What does it take for a company to become an employee engagement champion?

 Checking in on progress is also key.
 We ran a follow-up pulse survey six months later.
 Our team’s excitement for Nextiva’s future and career development increased by five points from the baseline!

-The bottom line: listen, share, and act
+Listen, share, and act

 Surveys can be a powerful and effective method of improving the employee experience — if you take them full circle by listening to the input, sharing results, and taking action.
 If team members don’t see the whole process playing out, they are less inclined to share their thoughts next time.